COGITAO: A Visual Reasoning Framework To Study Compositionality & Generalization: Experiments

 \subsection{Experiment details}

-We define different "experiment settings" which focus on different aspects of compositionality and systematic generalization.
-Specifically, we outline two "studies" - one focusing on the composition of transformations, the \textbf{Compositional Generalization} \textit{(CompGen)} study, and the other on environment variations (with fixed transformation sequence): the \textbf{Environmental Generalization} \textit{(EnvGen)} study.
-In each case, we measure the capacity of models to perform tasks that differ in some way from the tasks seen during training — either with respect to transformation composition in the \textit{CompGen} study or with respect to environment parametrization in the \textit{EnvGen} study.
+We outline two "studies" - one focusing on the composition of transformations, the \textbf{Compositional Generalization} \textit{(CompGen)} study, and the other on environment variations (with fixed transformation sequence): the \textbf{Environmental Generalization} \textit{(EnvGen)} study.
+In each case, we measure the capacity of models to perform tasks that differ in some way from the tasks seen during training---either with respect to transformation composition in the \textit{CompGen} study or with respect to environment parametrization in the \textit{EnvGen} study.

-For both studies and each experiment setting, we create 5 "experiments" - these are different instances of the experiment settings in which we only vary the transformation sequences.
-This is to ensure that the results we report are robust across different transformation combinations (e.g., translation-based transformation sequences might be easier than rotation-based ones).
+For both studies, we define different \textit{experiment settings} which focus on different aspects of compositional and systematic generalization.
+For each \textit{experiment setting} we create 5 "experiments": they are different instances of the \textit{experiment settings} in which we only vary the transformation sequences.
+This is to ensure that the results we report are robust across different transformation combinations (e.g., translation-based transformation sequences might be easier than rotation-based ones; see Appendix \ref{appendix:transformation_learnability}).

-For each experiment, we limit the number of unique training samples to 100,000, and test on two sets of 1,000 samples each; one set follows the same distribution (i.e., in-domain set, or neutral split) as the training set, and the other is "out-of-distribution" (OOD), from which we evaluate compositionality or generalization.
-For all experiment settings, we control data uniqueness to ensure that no instance of parametrization and input grid is repeated across training, validation, and test sets.
+For each experiment, we train on 100,000 unique training samples, and test on two unique and distinct sets of 1,000 samples; one test-set follows the same distribution (i.e., in-domain (ID) set) as the training set, and the other is out-of-distribution (OOD), from which we evaluate generalization.